fonte-wiki/Backup-fonte-wiki/projetos/coletora/en/en/spring.md

 I edited this text again after first writing, but decided to keep the original mention to a particular date.
 It's just a departure.
 The water spring contains the whole river.
 The river is the spring, and much more.
 This is not only a subtle nod to the inevitable inconsistency of digital files, it's also a tactics of disguise, of intentional opacity - and here I pretend I did read [Glissant](https://en.wikipedia.org/wiki/%C3%89douard_Glissant).
 Haven't yet, it's on my list, but I have smarter friends who quoted and contextualised this concept of his.
 And I like it, as it reminds me of something we did a long time ago in Pará: [maps in which we recognise ourselves; maps that mislead those we're not interested in](https://hacknet.fonte.wiki/).
 And certainly, [the only things that interest me are those that are not mine.
 Law of man.
 Law of the anthropophagite](https://391.org/manifestos/1928-anthropophagite-manifesto-oswald-de-andrade/).

 Text-weaving as labyrinth-making.
 Or, as I feel more authorised to subvert my native language: *textear como labirintar*.
+I seem to have trouble being linear.
+And it's not new.
+Perhaps these pages are the first time I decide not to care about it, at least "in public".
+These pages are live - in fonte.wiki, in Coletora -, but arguably no one will read them.
+Or someone will, and tomorrow I'll have edited these words out.
+[Be water, my friend](https://www.youtube.com/watch?v=SAEDIKjxKPk).